-1. Introduction
+Introduction

 The objective of MultiMatch is to develop a multilingual search engine specifically designed for access, organization and personalised presentation of cultural heritage information.
 The development of the system thus implies addressing a number of significant research challenges in a multidisciplinary context.
 R&D expertise is required in a diverse set of system- and user-oriented research areas including, on the system side, focused Internet crawling, information extraction and analysis, multilingual information access and retrieval, multimedia complex object management, interface design, and, on the user side, user profiling, metadata and ontology studies, user/system interaction, interface design from the user perspective.
 The technology in these areas tends to develop rapidly.
-For this reason, and as part of the project activity, it was decided to prepare a detailed state of the art report in the initial phases of the project.
+For this reason, it was decided to prepare a detailed State of the Art (SotA) report in the initial phases of the project, to be updated during and at the end of the project.
+This document has thus been released in three instalments (D1.1.1; D1.1.2, and the current document D1.1.3).